getpopper/popper/docs/sections/gha_workflows.md

 recommended to include the version of the action you are using by specifying a SHA or Docker tag number.
 If you don't specify a version and the action owner publishes an update, it may break your workflows or have unexpected behavior.
-Here are some examples of the how you can refer to an action on GitHub and Docker:
+Here are some examples of how you can refer to an action on a public Git repository or Docker container registry:

 <table>
 <thead>